Globus Team - Vas

 Select the generated key with your mouse and copy it to the clipboard.

-Click "for Windows" to download the Windows installer.
+Click "for Linux" to download the installer tarball.

 Since this is the first time you are running Globus Connect Personal, you will see the Initial Setup window below where you are required to enter a setup key.